 I'm JaMeshia Sykes.
 I am a Licensed Professional Counselor (LPC), Registered Yoga Teacher (RYT) and Anxiety Specialist.
 My unique approach to mental wellness can incorporate the mind and body for optimal wellness.

 I have a graduate degree in Professional Counseling from Ottawa University.
 I have been a practicing Mental Health Therapist for 8+ years!
 What I enjoy about this line of work is witnessing my clients transform into better versions of themselves.
-I enjoy helping tense women ease their mind and relax their body by teaching them effective stress and anxiety management skills.
-I would be honored to assist you on your wellness journey!
-I can't wait to work with you!
+I enjoy helping tense individuals how to ease their mind and relax their body.

-There is no one-size-fits-all approach to treating anxiety.
-Treatment for anxiety is tailored to you and your specific symptoms.
-Below are a few therapeutic approaches I use to treat anxiety, worry, and stress.
+There is no one-size-fits-all approach to treating mental hea.
+Sessions are always tailored to you and your specific symptoms.
+Below are a few therapeutic approaches I use to treat anxiety, depression, trauma, and more!

 Acceptance and Commitment Therapy (ACT)